SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

-"- Regarding the data type, the same applies as for AS CHECKBOX "- Only one parameter can be defined with the DEFAULT addition "- If DEFAULT is not specified, the first parameter of the group is set to the value X "- Here, a chained statements is used.
+"- Regarding the data type, the same applies as for AS CHECKBOX "- Only one parameter can be defined with the DEFAULT addition "- If DEFAULT is not specified, the first parameter of the group is set to the value X "- Here, a chained statement is used.
 PARAMETERS: prb1 RADIOBUTTON GROUP rbgr,
             prb2 type c RADIOBUTTON GROUP rbgr,       "Explicit type specification prb3 RADIOBUTTON GROUP rbgr DEFAULT 'X'.
 "Select this radiobutton by default